cwcyau/hdruk-roche-summer-school/README.md

 There is no cost for tuition and accommodation for the event but participants will need to cover their own transport and some meals.

-However, as we have experienced last-minute drop-outs in the past, we will be charging participants a registration fee of £100.
+However, as we have experienced last-minute drop-outs in the past for similar events, we will be asking participants to contribute a registration fee of £100 to secure their place.

 ## Who should apply?